alcogy/MossAPI/README.md

 ## Manager

-Management conteiner.
+Management conteiner and database tables.
-Make Dockerfile, docker image and run container.
+You can make Dockerfile, docker container and database tables by command and web-based UI.